ogamel/adaptive_genome/research_notes.md

   be because it is "surrounded by Stop in the Genetic code?"
   - stop's last codon is most conserved

+#### Predict last bp in codon and its score
+- seems just need first two bp in current codon to predict third with 0.46 accuracy. earlier codons add nothing hypothesized and found it equivalent to simply knowing the proportions of each codon among those with same first two base pairs.
+Makes sense, because there is no other information in that one codon
+  - should try just 1 bp previous?
+- predicting GERP score however seems to be helped by earlier codons, up to three codons
+- bases+scores to score gives best performance
+  - try changing their lengths independently

 ### Artificial genome
 I did analysis on "artificial genome", creating some random genetic code and reverse translating English text, then doing K-mer analysis.
 As expected, there is no pattern.
 2-mers independent of frame - makes sense, because the frame